systematic-magic/pmc-docs/docs/source/index.rst

 The purpose of this document is to provide simple, but detailed guide to the realm of PMC corrections.

-We suggest starting with `"Getting Started"` page and work through the rest of the pages step by step.
+We suggest starting with "Getting started" page and work through the rest of the pages step by step.

 Happy hunting!

 .. toctree::